marcelarie/marcelarie/marcel-cv.md

 ## Professional Experience

 **Soy Super,** Barcelona, Spain
-_Backend developer, System Administration_, 2021 -- actuality
+_Backend developer, System Administration_, 2021 -- present

 -   Designed, implemented, and tested web crawlers with Perl and Javascript
 -   Mantain and manage the main brain and workers of the system